WorldHealthOrganization/open-source-communication-channel/.github/ISSUE_TEMPLATE/potential-collaborator.md

 **4. Please type your GitHub ID:** _please type your response_

-**5. Please type a contact email:** _please type your response_

-**6. Can we add the email above to a mailing list with updates on WHO open source projects?** Your information will not be shared further or for any other purpose.
+**5. Can we contact you at your GitHub ID with updates on WHO open source projects?** Your information will not be shared further or for any other purpose.
 - [ ] Yes
 - [ ] No

 ### About Your Interest
-**7. Please consult the [ReadMe](https://github.com/WorldHealthOrganization/open-source-communication-channel) and indicate the projects on which you're interested in collaborating:**
+**6. Please consult the [ReadMe](https://github.com/WorldHealthOrganization/open-source-communication-channel) and indicate the projects on which you're interested in collaborating:**

 - [ ] Augmented Public Health Intelligence - AI/ML
 - [ ] Semantic Web of Public Health Data - open APIs